|

 the socialist countries when he took off for a month-long visit

-in 1971.
 The account of his journey provides a unique immediacy

 of experiences, observations and conversations with people with